Official Scrabble Players Dictionary: Offensive words

-While reading OSPD 2, Judith Grad found several words she considered to be offensive, including "jew", listed as a verb with the definition "To bargain with – an offensive term".
+In 1993 a Virginia woman found several racial slurs in OSPD 2, including "jew", listed as a verb with the definition "To bargain with – an offensive term".
 (The more conventional sense of "member of a certain ethnoreligious group; Jewish person" was not listed because the dictionary did not include proper nouns.)
 Her initial letters to Merriam-Webster and Milton Bradley requesting removal of the words resulted in politely negative responses.
 Merriam-Webster responded "[the] slurs are part of the language and reputable dictionaries record them as such."
 Milton Bradley responded "As a dictionary, it is a reflection of words currently used in our language."

-Grad wrote to the National Council of Jewish Women, who began a letter-writing campaign in support of her cause.
-Publicity in Jewish media led to the Anti-Defamation League writing to Hasbro chairman Alan Hassenfeld, who announced that a third edition would be published with "offensive" words like racist labels, "FARTED", "FATSO", and "BOOBIE" removed.

-The news was generally not well received by members of the National Scrabble Association, which was not consulted in the decision.
-After receiving mostly negative feedback from players, including threats to boycott events, NSA president John D. Williams announced a compromise, the result of which was the publication, without definitions, of the unexpurgated Official Tournament and Club Word List, the predecessor of today’s NASPA Word List.
+She wrote to several social justice organizations, and the National Council of Jewish Women began a letter-writing campaign in support of her cause.
+Publicity in Jewish media led to the Anti-Defamation League writing to Hasbro chairman Alan Hassenfeld.
+Hasbro announced that a third edition would be published with racial slurs removed, as well as words like "farted", "fatso", and "boobie".
+After receiving mostly negative feedback from players, including threats to boycott events, the NSA president announced a compromise.
+The Official Tournament and Club Word List, the predecessor of today's NASPA Word List, would include the offensive words but not provide definitions.
+The Official Scrabble Players Dictionary, intended for casual play, would exclude several offensive words.